susanev/uw-hcde-creative-computing/lessons/week2/homework/lego-family.md

 _Due Saturday, 01/28, at 9pm_

 ### Goals
-You will program your very own lego family.
+You will program your very own Lego family.
 You can base it off a TV show (Simpsons is shown below), a movie, a comic, or even your own family if you want.
 Look [here](https://www.prote.in/journal/articles/imagine-by-lego) for more inspiration.
 This assignment will also help you practice with functions, variables, declarations and assignment statements.
 These ideas help make computations dynamic in interesting ways.

+![alt text][simpsons]

 ### Review
 * Sizes are always given width before height